tubular/sparkly/docs/source/test.rst

 Fixtures is term borrowed from testing in Django framework.
 A fixture will load data to a database upon text execution.

-There are couple of databases supported in Sparkle:
+There are couple of databases supported in Sparkly:
  - Mysql (requires: `PyMySql`)
  - Elastic
  - Cassandra (requires: `cassandra-driver`)